 Volunteer Positions and Requirements:

-First Friday Opening Reception Volunteers greet visitors, help with set-up and clean up, and help ensure our reception runs smoothly.
-Duties may include assisting the musician with set-up, moving tables and chairs, setting up the refreshment table, and picking up trash as needed.
+First Friday Opening Reception Volunteers greet visitors, serve beverages, help with set-up and clean up, and help ensure our reception runs smoothly.
+Duties may include moving tables and chairs and emptying the trash as needed.
 This position requires some bending and lifting.
-Opening reception volunteers will work on the first Friday of the month, 5:00-9:30 pm.
+Opening reception volunteers will work on the first Friday of the month, 5:30-9:30 pm.

-Art Class Volunteers interact with the students, answering questions and assisting them with the learning process.
+Art Class Volunteers interact with the students, answering questions and assisting them with the learning process, while an instructor leads the class.
 They also help set up before and clean up after our art classes.
 Other duties include taking photographs of the class, handling student sign-in, and promoting other upcoming events.
 This position requires some knowledge and experience in creating art.
-Hours will vary, but art class volunteers are typically needed 6:00-10:00 pm on the weekends.
-For kids’ classes, the hours will be earlier in the day.
+Hours will vary.

 For more information about volunteering, contact Fine Arts Director Colin Penndorf at email@example.com.